Content Marketing Tools you need in 2020 for beginner to advanced marketers. Save your time and use them for successful content marketing campaigns.

 For example, where to include your keywords and how to improve your title and readability score.

-Not to forget, you can also get a list of related keywords suggestions based on your target keywords.
+Not to forget, you can also get a list of related keyword suggestions based on your target keywords.
 Just switch to the ‘Related Keywords’ tab, and you will see helpful related keywords that you can add to your content.

 You are generally getting all these features for free.
 If you want to start writing SEO content, GDoc SEO Assistant is a definitely good place.